marc-haddad/predicting-accident-culpability/README.md

 ## Methodology
 Since most of the columns contained categorical data, I used `get_dummies` from the `pandas` Python library to encode each possible categorical outcome as binary values.
-I determined the features by using `SelectKBest` and `f_classif` from the `sklearn` library.
+I determined the best features to use with `SelectKBest` and `f_classif` from the `sklearn` library.